zuozhenggh/learning-library/data-management-library/database/multitenant/app-containers/app-containers.md

     ![](./images/task8.5-querytulsa.png " ")

 ## Task 9: Application Patches
-This section we define an application patch.
+In this task we define an application patch.
 Patches are comparable to the application upgrades that we've seen in previous labs, but there are three important differences.
 - The types of operations that are allowed in a patch are more limited.
 Operations which are destructive are not allowed within a patch, including:
     - Drop a table, column, index, trigger...
     - create or replace view, package, procedure...